memo-567/geogram/docs/development/TEST_HELLO.md

    - Click "Add"

 3. **Set as Preferred** (optional)
-   - Click "Set Preferred" button on the local relay
+   - Click "Set Preferred" button on the local station

 4. **Test the Connection**
-   - Click the "Test" button on the local relay
+   - Click the "Test" button on the local station
    - Watch the log window at the bottom of the screen

 ## What You Should See